software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 Instead of starting a repository from scratch, we can create a copy an existing repository and use that as a starting point for our project.
 In GitHub terminology this is called _forking a repository_ and the copied repository is called a _fork_.

-To get started faster, start your project by forking the [example-project repository]({{site.example_project_link}}).
+To get started faster, start your project by forking the [example project repository]({{site.example_project_link}}).
 The repository has a simple Java Spring Boot application initialized with [Spring Initializr](https://start.spring.io/).
 It has some code samples of Thymeleaf templates, controllers, JPA entities and JPA repositories.

 A repository can be forked by cliking the "Fork" button on right side of the repository's name.